ZhangYuanhan-AI/CelebA-Spoof/README.md

 ![fig1_compressed-1](fig/github3_2_1.png)

+## Updates
+[08/2020] The CelebA-Spoof Challenge 2020 will start together with [ECCV 2020 SenseHuman Workshop](https://sense-human.github.io/).

 ## Challenge
 We host CelebA-Spoof Challenge 2020 based on the CelebA-Spoof dataset.
-The challenge will officially start together with ECCV 2020 SenseHuman Workshop [ECCV 2020 SenseHuman Workshop](https://sense-human.github.io/).
-[Registration ](https://competitions.codalab.org/competitions/26210#participate) is now open.
+The challenge will officially start together with [ECCV 2020 SenseHuman Workshop (https://sense-human.github.io/).
+[Registration](https://competitions.codalab.org/competitions/26210#participate) is now open.
 If you are interested in soliciting new ideas to advance the state of the art in real-world face forgery detection, we look forward to your participation!

 ## AENet
 Based on these rich attributes, we further propose a simple yet powerful multi-task framework, namely AENet.
 Through AENet,we conduct extensive experiments to explore the roles of semantic informationand geometric information in face anti-spoofing.